Locations

 The present church is probably the fourth building on this site.
 It is very close to the original quayside on the Avon, which explains the dedication to St Nicholas, the patron saint of sailors.
 The crypt of the church, built in about 1400, still remains...

-Read More »The Guildhall, Small Street
+Read More »The Nails Market

 Read More »